Listen to the Podcast

-You can see that here we move sideways, here we counted in a bowl shape pattern of course there's some other little signals in there because we did have some ups and downs, which you can see right there there's little drop-off little volume pattern there.
+You can see that here we move sideways, here we counted in a bowl shape pattern.
+There are some other little signals in there because we did have some ups and downs, which you can see right there.
+There's little drop-off small volume pattern there.

-Really now as this move has been moving to the upside we've had this descending pattern and really if we do it even tighter, the higher spikes are the earlier bearish spikes.
+Now as this move has been moving to the upside, we've had this descending pattern and if we do it even tighter, the higher spikes are the earlier bearish spikes.

-In here when we're trading only eighty million or a hundred million we don't have enough volume to take it out so that to me tells me that we’re set up for lower prices.
+In here when we're trading only eighty million or a hundred million, we don't have enough volume to take it out.
+That tells me that we’re set up for lower prices.

 Then what happens?
-We retested it we tested it with two 286.4 million, didn't happen we tested at 191, didn't happen.
+We retested it.
+We tested it with two 286.4 million, and at 191, didn't happen.
 We tested at 219, still didn't break the 500 and six million.
 So what happened?
-Well we pop a little bit more and now we're getting into again some of that resistance level at the top which could…
+Well, we pop a little bit more, and now we're getting into again some of that resistance level at the top.

-Sorry had a phone call there.
-So to me here when I'm watching this and I'm seeing it to get into these higher prices, that to me shows me if it's doing it on lighter volume and then I’m looking at all the other signals that shows me that there is weakness within this pop.
+When I'm watching this, and I see it get into these higher prices, that shows me if it's doing it on lighter volume.
+Then I’m looking at all the other signals that show me that there is a weakness within this pop.

 Now does that mean we can't hang out here for a couple more days?
 We could hang out here just like over here back here for a week or month.
 We could hang out there and then roll back over.

-Those things can take time so you need to be patient but you can see that here as just waiting for the last couple of minutes, while I was here on the phone call, and just chatting on those charts that this market continues to roll a bit further.
+Those things can take time, so you need to be patient, but you can see that here as just waiting for the last couple of minutes.
+This market continues to roll a bit further.

-Well what happens is first, a day trader start too short it potentially.
-This doesn't always happen in this way, it happens in a lot of other ways on multidimensional, in the way that all these things start to happen all at once.
+Well, what happens is first, a day trader starts too short it potentially.
+This doesn't always happen in this way.
+It occurs in a lot of other ideas on multi-dimensional.
+In the way that all these things start to happen all at once.

 Day traders will start to short it then as those day traders start to short it, these stocks start to head lower.